 - Do not allow the device to contact sharp instruments.
 Mechanical damage may occur.
-Use only smooth edged atraumatic clamps or forceps. - Care must be taken to avoid puncturing the lung. - Do not use the catheter if it is damaged. - Carefully follow the catheter valve connection technique described in the instructions to ensure proper connection and avoid catheter damage. - If the guide wire must be withdrawn while the needle is inserted, remove both the needle and guide wire as a unit to prevent the needle from damaging or shearing the guide wire.
+Use only smooth-edged atraumatic clamps or forceps. - Care must be taken to avoid damaging the peritoneal wall or organs contained in the peritoneum. - Do not use the catheter if it is damaged. - Carefully follow the catheter valve connection technique described in the instructions to ensure proper connection and avoid catheter damage. - If the guide wire must be withdrawn while the needle is inserted, remove both the needle and guide wire as a unit to prevent the needle from damaging or shearing the guide wire.